 Advantages of Value-Add Multifamily Investing

-In this post, we’ll explore four advantages that value-add multifamily investing offers real estate investors and how you can take advantage of the opportunities it presents.
+In this post, we’ll explore three advantages that value-add multifamily investing offers real estate investors, along with tips on how you can take advantage of the opportunities this kind of investment presents.

 1) Purchase and Refinance Options

 Many flexible financing options are available to value-add multifamily investors.
-Whether you are looking to purchase a property in need of rehab or refinance and rehab a property you currently own, both options are available.
+You can either purchase a property in need of rehab or refinance and rehab a property you currently own.
 Many current property owners don’t realize that their property’s accrued equity can be tapped via financing to fund the rehab.
 This strategy is extremely cash efficient.
-Similarly, an existing property’s equity can be tapped to purchase a new value add project driving overall portfolio growth
+Similarly, an existing property’s equity can be tapped to purchase a new value-add project, driving overall portfolio growth

 The overall terms of the loan will vary based on which strategy you are looking to pursue.
 For investors looking to maximize leverage, 80% LTC is widely available in the market.
 But the financing is there to help you complete the project in a way that is most aligned with your goals.

 2) Increased Cash Flow

 It’s true…increased cash flow fixes everything.
 Irrespective of your business plan or intended holding period, improved cash flow reduces risk and drives investor returns.

 Value-add investors generally approach the market from one of two philosophical viewpoints.
 Depending on the structure of the sponsor’s balance sheet, the business plan will call for either a short-term asset holding period (<= 5 years) or a long-term hold.